Sv443/BetterYTM/contributing.md

 >
 > The returned properties include:
 > - `token` - A private token that is used for authenticated function calls and that **should not be persistently stored** beyond the current session
-> - `events` - A nano-events emitter object that allows you to listen for events that are dispatched by BetterYTM
+> - `events` - A [NanoEmitter](#nanoemitter) instance that allows you to listen for plugin-specific events that are dispatched by BetterYTM.
 >   To find a list of all events, search for `PluginEventMap` in the file [`src/types.ts`](./src/types.ts)
 > - `info` - The info object that contains all data other plugins will be able to see about your plugin
 >